 Triple-negative breast cancer (TNBC) has fewer treatment options than other types of breast cancer.
-For this reason, the outlook is typically less positive than for other types.
-With treatment, about 60% of people with TNBC will continue to live disease-free.
+For this reason, the outlook is typically less positive than that of other types.
+Around 60% of people with stages 1–3 of TNBC will have long-term disease-free survival.

-TNBC is an aggressive form of breast cancer that is more likely more likely to recur and spread than other forms of breast cancer.
+TNBC is an aggressive form of breast cancer that is more likely to recur and spread than other forms of breast cancer.

-About 10–15% of all breast cancers are triple-negative.
+About 10% of all breast cancers are triple negative.
 This type of breast cancer is more common among:

 • females